- Dazzling… Dazzling Cafe

 How to get to Sharp Peak

-The hike for Sharp Peak starts at Chek Keng and the bus stop is right across from the Bus Station Uk Tau.
+The bus stop is right across from Chek Keng the Bus Station Uk Tau.
 There are two buses that can reach there: 94 and 96R.
-94 starts from Sai Kung town center, while 96R only runs on Sunday between Diamond Hill and Wong Shek Pier.
+Bus 94 starts from Sai Kung town center, while 96R only runs on Sunday between Diamond Hill and Wong Shek Pier.

-Hiking Sharp Peak
+Sharp Peak Hike Hong Kong

 There is a bathroom at the trail start, and then it’s about 30 minutes until you reach the village Chek Keng.
 There is the last bathroom until you turn back.

-From here, it feels more like the regular hiking trail on dirt path and surrounded by greeneries with a view of the sea.
+From here, it feels more like the regular hiking trail on a dirt path and surrounded by greeneries with a view of the sea.

 The view gets better once you get to Nam She Au, but that’s also where the uphill starts getting technical.